-State and Federal Government support
+State and federal government support

 The live music sector has suffered throughout the pandemic.
 Venues have lost tenants and had to permanently change their business offerings.
-The impact on musicians, technicians, venue owners and hospitality employees are significant and the massive job losses and lost economic output are pressing concerns.
+The impact on musicians, technicians, venue owners and hospitality employees is significant and the massive job losses and lost economic output are pressing concerns.